Skip to content

 Don't slavishly follow the rules if you think they are wrong, create unintentional bias or lead to some groups being treated less favourably than others.
 Instead, work to get them changed.
 If no one steps up to change the status quo, these unconscious biases will continue to dictate our workplaces.

-According to The Independent, the good news is that Generation Z are twice as likely as older generations to challenge norms and promote inclusion.
+According to The Independent, the good news is that Generation Z is twice as likely as older generations to challenge norms and promote inclusion.

 "There's a new glass ceiling and it has remained unseen, but it seems Generation Z have better eyesight - they can see it [inequality] and they want to smash it."